Csarabeshwar/account_details_api/README.md

 * Pagination needs to be implemented to protect the API from timing out as well as for consistent performance
 * Header validation needs to be added
 * Add additional test cases for better coverage and exceptions
+* Use of accountId instead of accountNumber.
+* Database normalization in terms of relationship between table